gmu-swe/phosphor/README.md

 ## Contact

 Please email [Jonathan Bell](mailto:bellj@gmu.edu) with comments, suggestions, or questions.
-This project is still under development and we welcome any feedback.
+This project is still under development, and we welcome any feedback.

 ## License